 Once they are qualified, clubs and districts may submit grant applications online.
+Applications are accepted on a rolling basis throughout the year.

 District grants follow a two-year business model: Planning and applying happen during the first year, and projects take place during the second.